ellenbrook/ellenbrook.github.io/_posts/2014-08-28-I-made-the-move-to-jekyll.md

 **Edit**: I just deployed this without writing what layout to use in the front matter.
 I guess there is a little bit more of a learning curve than I thought. :-)

-**Edit**: Okay, maybe I'm just tired, but I committed something withing defining the excerpt.
+**Edit**: Okay, maybe I'm just tired, but I committed something without defining the excerpt.
 I promise Jekyll isn't hard, guys!
 It's just me.